RL$^3$: Boosting Meta Reinforcement Learning via RL inside RL$^2$: Introduction

-Hence, we propose \rlcubex, an approach that embeds the strengths of traditional RL within meta-RL.
+Hence, we propose \rlcubex, an approach that embeds the strengths of traditional RL within Meta-RL.
 Table\;\ref{tab:rl3strengths} highlights our primary aims and the foremost insight informing our approach.
-The key idea in \rlcube is an additional `object-level' RL procedure executed within the meta-RL architecture that computes task-specific optimal Q-value estimates as supplementary inputs to the meta-learner, in conjunction with sequences of states, actions and rewards.
-In principle, our approach allows the meta-learner to learn how to optimally fuse raw experience data with summarizations provided by the Q-estimates.
-Ultimately, \rlcube leverages Q-estimates' generality, ability to compress large amounts of experiences into useful summaries, direct actionability, and asymptotic optimality to enhance long-term performance and OOD generalization and drastically reduce meta-training time.
+The key idea in \rlcube is an additional `object-level' RL procedure executed within the Meta-RL architecture that computes task-specific optimal $Q$-value estimates as supplementary inputs to the meta-learner, in conjunction with sequences of states, actions and rewards.
+In principle, our approach allows the meta-learner to learn how to optimally fuse raw experience data with summarizations provided by the $Q$-estimates.
+Ultimately, \rlcube leverages $Q$-estimates' generality, ability to compress large amounts of experiences into useful summaries, direct actionability, and asymptotic optimality to enhance long-term performance and OOD generalization and drastically reduce meta-training time.

-While Q-value estimates can be injected into any other meta-RL algorithm, for clarity of exposition, we implement \rlcube by injecting Q-value estimates into one of the most popular and easily understood meta-RL algorithm, \rlsquare \citep{duan2016rl} (hence, the name \rlcubex).
-However, it should be noted that \emph{our baseline implementation of \rlsquare includes significant enhancements} like using transformers instead of LSTMs to improve long-context reasoning, in addition to incorporating numerous recommendations from \citet{pmlr-v162-ni22a} that have been shown to make recurrent model-free RL algorithms like \rlsquare competitive with state-of-the-art meta-RL baselines like VariBAD~\citep{zintgraf2020varibad}.
+While $Q$-value estimates can be injected into any other Meta-RL algorithm, for clarity of exposition, we implement \rlcube by injecting $Q$-value estimates into one of the most popular and easily understood Meta-RL algorithm, \rlsquare \citep{duan2016rl}, hence, the name \rlcubex.
+However, it should be noted that \emph{our baseline implementation of \rlsquare includes significant enhancements} like using transformers instead of LSTMs to improve long-context reasoning, in addition to incorporating numerous recommendations from \citet{pmlr-v162-ni22a} that have been shown to make even recurrent model-free RL algorithms like \rlsquare competitive with strong Meta-RL baselines like VariBAD~\citep{zintgraf2020varibad}.\looseness-1